Author: Daniel Andrews

 Take Swedish e-commerce company Klarna for example, their merchant clients gain the benefits of advanced risk decisioning to provide a hassle-free checkout process that improves conversion rates.
 Klarna makes a rapid risk decision on every transaction; shoppers need input only basic personal information (no credit card numbers) and can choose to make payment after goods have been received.
 They mitigate this potentially risky process with automated risk decisioning.

 YapStone is another great example of an innovative company who are using advanced risk decisioning and automation to provide an end-to-end payments acceptance service.
-While they started by powering peer-to-peer transactions for online home-sharing marketplaces such as HomeAway and Kigo, they’re technology was flexible enough to diversify allow YapStone to launch their product in new verticles.
+While they started by powering peer-to-peer transactions for online home-sharing marketplaces such as HomeAway and Kigo, their technology was flexible enough to diversify allow YapStone to launch their product in new verticles.
 YapStone has developed advanced risk decisioning processes that allow their clients to quickly and easily onboard marketplace merchants while mitigating risk and fraud threats to provide simple peer-to-peer payments in many different currencies and industries.

 Let’s not forget the merchants who’ve entered the payments race, most notably Amazon.
 While they originally developed their payments technology to meet in-house needs, they have now made it available to third parties.
 They’ve solved their own payments challenges and diversified their product line to diversify into a payments firm in addition to their many other products.